rolling-scopes-school/tasks/angular/modules/interview/questions-ENG.md

 5. What are the preloading strategies, and how do you use them?
 6. How do you use **Route Guards** (e.g., **CanActivate** and **CanDeactivate**) to protect routes?
 7. What is **ActivatedRoute**, and how do you apply it to get information about the current route?
+8. How do you handle lazy loading in routing?

 ## RxJS: